Republic of Ireland player withdraws from squad after second positive coronavirus test in three days

 The FAI (Football Association of Ireland) had announced its intention to launch an investigation after the player in question tested positive on Sunday but negative on Monday.

-A second positive test in three days has forced him to be withdrawn from the squad and he will have to self-isolate for 10 days as per government guidelines.
+A second positive test in three days has forced him to be withdrawn from Stephen Kenny's squad and he will have to self-isolate for 10 days as per government guidelines.

 The player, who has not been named, will miss Ireland's UEFA Nations League fixture with Finland on Wednesday night.